GabrielDeml/IWT/the_paper.md

 # Results

+In this section, we will show the results of all four models.
+We will compare the accuracy between the models.
+We will give insight into why the models performed better or worse.

+We ran tenfold cross-validation on all three models.
+The three model variations: tweet text, tweet text + user description, and tweet text + user description + OCR.

+We used the following hyperparameters:

+Text Model:
+* max_seq_length 95
+* train batch size 16
+* eval batch size 16
+* train epochs 5
+User Description Model:
+* max_seq_length 137
+* train batch size 16
+* eval batch size 16
+* train epochs 5
+OCR 476 Model:
+* max_seq_length 476
+* train batch size 16
+* eval batch size 16
+* train epochs 5
+OCR 313 Model:
+* max_seq_length 313
+* train batch size 16
+* eval batch size 16
+* train epochs 5

+The results for the four models can be seen in figure 2 and table 1.
+Each models classification report for the 10 fold cross validation can be seen in the appendix.
+The average accuracy for each model is shown in figure 2.
+The average accuracy along with the standard deviation is shown in table 1.

-To get our final results, we ran tenfold cross validation on the model.
-We ran the model on all three variations of the dataset with the parameters listed above.
-The results can be seen in figures 1-5.
-For OCR we used a token length of 476 since that was the max token length in the dataset.
-We also tried a token length of 313 since there was only one tweet with a token length of 476 and we thought it was an outlier.
+For OCR, we used a token length of 476 since that was the max token length in the dataset.
+We also tried a token length of 313.
+The reason for this is that there was only one tweet with a token length of 476.
+All other tweets were at or below 313.
+476 is 163 or 34% larger than the next biggest token length.
+We thought this was an outlier so we decided to use a token length of 313.